SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "That's a great idea, Fluttershy," Pinkie said before making the next pancake.

 "Pinkie, I know it's your date, but is it okay if the dress is from me and you?
-Rarity is helping me a lot and I wanted to do something nice for her," Fluttershy asked.
+Rarity is helping me a lot and I wanted to do something nice for her."

 "Absolutely, it's always nice to share," Pinkie exclaimed happily.

-"Thank you," Fluttershy said.
+"Thank you."

 Pinkie paused the food making to give Fluttershy a big hug.
 "Thank you."